HanneWhitt/llm-aligned-rl/README.md

 **Integrating LLM feedback directly into the RL training loop would have been possible in this setting.** Obtaining good performance from the agent usually required 10<sup>6</sup> training episodes; using the OpenAI batch API, the total cost of obtaining direct LLM feedback on each episode would have been in the low thousands of dollars.
 Training agents in more complex environments might very well make the costs totally infeasible, however.

-**In this simple example, an accurate reward model could be trained from LLM feedback.** Using feedback on a dataset of 10,000 episodes sampled from the naive policy, a reward model was trained which quickly reached 97.6% accuracy in predicting the binary LLM feedback based on the sequence of images.
+**In this limited example, an accurate reward model could be trained from LLM feedback.** Using feedback on a dataset of 10,000 episodes sampled from the naive policy, a reward model was trained which quickly reached 97.6% accuracy in predicting the binary LLM feedback based on the sequence of images.
 This model was used in the RL training loop in place of direct LLM feedback.

 ## Methods and results

 ### 1. Task environment
 Homegrid, a representation of a domestic environment based on a 14×12 tile grid, was chosen as the object of study for three reasons.
 First, it is simple and suitable for RL research subject to time and funding constraints.
 Second, it provides a clear output format that can be fed to a multimodal LLM to facilitate supervision: in this case, a sequence of 448×384 RGB images from each step in a training episode.
 Finally, since it portrays a domestic environment, it is easy to modify so that it contains objects and events of obvious moral significance.
-I am very grateful to Jessy Lin and her co-authors at UC Berkeley for their work in creating the original environment [XXX].
+I am very grateful to Jessy Lin and her co-authors at UC Berkeley for their work in creating the original environment [[1]](#lin).

 #### Modifications
 An altered version of homegrid was produced to facilitate the experiment (Figure 1).
 Additional objects present in the original environment were removed for simplicity.
 32×32 pixel representations of a robot, cat and blood stain were produced, and edits made so that the cat can be crushed if the robot moves over it (Figure 1, left.), in a clear violation of human values.